vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 decided to do periodic writing practice in the time I would normally do hand gripper exercises, and since there's an overlap in the muscles exercised, it made sense to skip hand gripper exercises.

+## 2026-03-23: skipped all exercises but got a lot of natural exercise

+On Monday 2026-03-23, I skipped all exercises to make time for an administrative trip.
+The trip involved a fair amount of walking, including both necessary walking and some exploratory walking I did after the administrative part was over; the total distance walked was roughly double my outdoor jogging distance, which comports with the 2:1 energy expenditure of jogging versus walking.
+The trip also involved extended standing and sitting in unfamiliar environments.
+Overall, the physical exertion was comparable to a normal day's exercise but qualitative different.